TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

 up to methods common to international warfare and terrorism - in particular, directed cyberattack and income-generating cybercrime.

 We can outline the political violence under discussion on a rough scale of increasing severity:
+* surveillence (CCTV, tracking mobile devices, other forms of (electronic) data collection: among all primates, a hard stare is nothing if not a threat.
 * non-violent civil disobedience: protest, democratic action, etc.
 * property damage: riot, sabotage, cyberattacks against (only) property
 * ...